|

 GEOGRAPHICS

-Australia is situated midway between South America and Africa, in the southern hemisphere.
+Australia is situated in the southern hemisphere midway between South America and Africa.

 Near neighbours include our close ally - New Zealand.

-To our immediate north lies New Guinea - which is financially supported by Australia.
+To our immediate north lies Papua New Guinea - which is financially supported by Australia.

-To the north west is Indonesia a Moslem country with a population of about 210 million.
+To the north west is Indonesia, a Moslem country with a population of about 245 million.

 For more information on this subject click here